connectrpc/examples-es/plain/README.md

 # Eliza

-This project was created from scratch using no frameworks at all.
+This project was created from scratch using no UI frameworks at all.
 Its only dependencies are:

 - Connect-Web
 - Protobuf-ES